CumulusNetworks/docs/content/cumulus-netq-43/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 #### Access and Analyze the Scheduled Validation Results

-Once a scheduled validation request has completed, the results are available in the corresponding Validation Result card.
+After a scheduled validation request has completed, the results are available in the corresponding Validation Result card.

 To access the results: